Phonon: Operator formalism

 Here, in expressing the Hamiltonian in operator formalism, we have not taken into account the 1/2ħωq term as, given a continuum or infinite lattice, the 1/2ħωq terms will add up yielding an infinite term.
-Hence, it is "renormalized" by setting the factor of ħωq to 0, arguing that the difference in energy is what we measure and not the absolute value of it.
+Because the difference in energy is what we measure and not the absolute value of it, the constant term 1/2ħωq can be ignored without changing the equations of motion.
 Hence, the 1/2ħωq factor is absent in the operator formalized expression for the Hamiltonian.